oclif/oclif.github.io/docs/flags.md

   // flag with no value (-f, --force)
   force: flags.boolean({
     char: 'f',
-    // by default boolean flags may also be reversed with `--no-` (in this case: `--no-force`)
+    // boolean flags may be reversed with `--no-` (in this case: `--no-force`).
-    // the flag will be set to false if reversed
+    // The flag will be set to false if reversed.
+This functionality
-    // set this to false to disable this functionality
+    // is disabled by default, to enable it:
-    // allowNo: false,
+    // allowNo: true
   }),
 }
 ```